alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2019/ibn-uthaymeen/2019-11-19-who-are-the-salaf.md

 translation: true
 lang: en
 permalink: "/audios/who-are-the-salaf"
-summary: "Al-Salaf al-Salih (the Pious Predecessors) are the Sahabah (Companions) and those who followed their path among the Tabi’un (Successors) and the Atba’ al-Tabi’un (Successors of the Successors)."
+summary: "The Salaf al-Salih (Pious Predecessors) are the Sahabah (Companions of the Prophet ﷺ) and those who followed their path among the Tabi’un (Successors) and the Atba’ al-Tabi’un (Successors of the Successors)."
 muftis:
   shaykh:
     - name: Shaykh Ibn Uthaymeen